mahid76/mahid76/README.md

 </h3>

 <p align="center">
-You have stayed on my page for\:
+You have stayed on my page for:
 </p>

 <p align="center">